khwoowoo/khwoowoo/README.md

 ### Hi there 👋
 - 🔭 I’m currently majoring in computer engineering at Dongguk University
-- 🌱 I’m currently learning to develop a server
+- 🌱 I’m currently learning to server development
-- 📫 How to contact: gusdn74102@gmail.com
+- 📫 How to contact: gusdn741021@gmail.com
 - ⚡ Fun fact: I developed a game before I studied server development

 # Skills